crystal-lang/crystal-website/_posts/2018-01-08-top-5-reasons-for-ruby-ists-to-use-crystal.md

 **A:** Trick question - it's both.
 The modules above will work in [Ruby](https://repl.it/@marksiemers1/HammingLeapYear) or [Crystal](https://play.crystal-lang.org/#/r/3ayq).
 How cool is that?

-See more examples of code similarities [here](https://github.com/marksiemers/ruby-to-crystal).
+See more examples of code similarities in [ruby-to-crystal](https://github.com/marksiemers/ruby-to-crystal).

 This doesn't mean that all Ruby code will work in Crystal (and vice-versa), but you can do an awful lot with Crystal immediately and be productive on day one, even minute one.